Miramac/node-office-script/readme.md

 # sync vs. async
 Office-Script is written in an async pattern, but application automation has serious problems with async...

 Because of this, I recommend to use the sync presentation wrapper.
-Also it has more readable API.
+It also has the more readable API.

 ```javascript
     var path = require('path');